From the Northern Whig, 4 July 1879:

 The instant before the roof fell, Mr Justice Barry and the Attorney-General were standing in the room.
 They had just gone into the library when the mishap took place.
 It turned out on examination that the sash was rotten, and unable to sustain the weight of the leaden ventilator fastened into the centre, and the whole structure, being loosened by the high wind, came down.
 It is not known whether the Board of Works, who have charge of the Four Courts and buildings, or the Library, are in default in connection with the state of the roof.”

-The Attorney-General, Edward Gibson QC, and the judge, Mr Justice Barry, face one another right to left above under a sketch of the first Law Library.
+The Attorney-General, Edward Gibson QC, and the judge, Mr Justice Barry, face one another left to right above under a sketch of the first Law Library.
 The ill-fated glass-domed consultation room nestles just above the crown of Mr Justice Barry’s hat.

 No one wanted to accept responsibility for the recently installed ventilator.
 The Board of Works said that matters within the Law Library were matters for the Benchers; the Benchers issued, through their architect, a statement that they had had nothing whatsoever to do with its installation.